 We never miss out on their ‘quick boil’ soup.
 The Spinach Soup with a combination of century egg, carrot and tofu was simply delicious!

-On the last visit, we had an interesting ‘quick boil’ soup with a unique combination of fish skin, fresh mint leaves and egg.
+On the last visit, we had an interesting ‘quick boil’ soup prepared with a combination of fish skin, fresh mint leaves and egg.
 The soup with an acquired taste got working for only a few of us.

 With the staggering varieties of breakfast and Chu Char dishes, one is bound to find something to eat from Yee Heong.
 Click here for the Map Location.
 There are several other old school style eateries nearby, with TekSen and Aik Hoe Restaurant just around the corner.